fearlessfrog/MSFS_Universal_Announcer/generated.md

 ### Step-by-Step Setup

-1. **Create Airline Folder**: Create an `XYZ` folder in your sound packs directory for XYZ Airlines
+1. **Create Airline Folder**: Create an `XYZ` folder in your sound packs directory for your virtual 'XYZ Airlines'
-2. **Set Up Flight**: File a SimBrief plan or set a callsign in MSFS with `XYZ123` as your flight
+2. **Set Up Flight**: File a SimBrief plan or set a callsign in MSFS with `XYZ 123` as your flight id
 3. **Automatic Generation**: The default announcements will be generated with your flight info, automatically saving `.ogg` sound files as it goes
-4. **Add Music**: You'll still need your own `BoardingMusic.ogg` - go hunt for some disco! 🕺
+4. **Add Music**: You'll still need your own `BoardingMusic.ogg` - go hunt for some disco or something classy to use! 🕺
 5. **Customize Your Airline**:
-   - Rename the generated files to match your preferences
+   - Rename the generated files to match your preferences, e.g. `AfterTakeoff[1].ogg` to keep 'sets' of numbered files together.
-   - Create airline-specific text files like `BoardingWelcome.txt` in your airline folder - remember it doesn't have to be in English or use an English accent voice.
+   - Create airline-specific text files like `BoardingWelcome.txt` in your airline folder - remember it **doesn't have to be in English anymore** or use an English accent voice.
+The TTS works great across accents and languages.
    - **Pro tip**: If you only have the `.txt` file (and no `.ogg`), the system will read it and generate the audio on demand

 ### What Happens Next